 Morris was diagnosed with type 1 diabetes at 10.
 He raced mountain bikes as a junior and at 19, added road racing to his regimen for cross-training purposes.
 On the road, he excelled.
 In 2009, Morris signed his first road contract with the Australian domestic team MACE/Wilson Racing and joined the Team Novo Nordisk development team in 2010.

 Morris has never let his diabetes slow him down.
 In 2011, he finished fifth overall at the legendary Crocodile Trophy, a grueling 10-day Australian mountain bike event covering almost 750 miles.
 In 2016, he won the equally grueling Simpson Desert Bike Challenge, a five-day race on fat tire bikes across one of the world’s largest sand deserts.
 Morris recently placed third overall at the Tour of East Timor, a stage race across the mountainous terrain in one of the world’s newest nations.

 As a Team Novo Nordisk ambassador, Justin has worked around the world spreading the team’s positive message.
-The past two years, he took part in ‘Pedal for 7,’ a successful cycle event that stopped at various hospitals, schools, and community groups across the UK.
+The past three years, he took part in ‘Pedal for 7,’ a successful cycle event that stopped at various hospitals, schools, and community groups across the UK.
 He has spent significant time speaking throughout Asia where cycling is not so mainstream to help promote the team and change diabetes.

 Even with all his travels, Morris found time to finish his degree in psychology and education.
 He lives with his wife in Tasmania where he runs his own coaching business, teaches indoor cycling classes, works as a bicycle mechanic and continues to fuel his love for cycle racing through his work as a racer and journalist for an Australian mountain bike publication.